yuezunli/celeb-deepfakeforensics/README.md

 #### Evaluation
 Based on the Celeb-DF dataset, we evaluate the performance of several recent DeepFake detection methods that have code publicly available.
+Since not all methods have the code for training, we use the released model performed on all datsets for evaluation.

 <img src="src/eval.png" alt="eval" width="400"/>